 Research has shown that even a relatively small amount of exercise for mental wellbeing – for example, ten minutes walking, can boost our energy, improve our moods, and increase our alertness levels.

-Well it turns out that regularly taking part in exercise helps to increase your self-esteem, as well as limiting the impact of stress, and reducing anxiety levels.
+Well, it turns out that regularly taking part in exercise helps to increase your self-esteem, as well as limiting the impact of stress, and reducing anxiety levels and panic attacks.
 The boost of physical fitness can also have a long-lasting positive impact on our mental health.

 So let’s take a look at the way that exercise and physical fitness can boost our moods.
 While we’ve already covered that a ten minute walk can have some positive effects, there’s also many ways that exercise can contribute to a positive mental change.